 Any file in the Backendless File Storage is also accessible through a public URL.
 This functionality can be restricted by changing security settings.

 In another post, we introduced you to the publish/subscribe messaging API.
 The API can be used to broadcast messages that can be received by multiple client apps.
-Note: It is important to distinguish between pub/sub messages and Push Notification messages.
-There are a number of technical differences and purposes where an app should use one…
+Be sure to check out our guide to building a Flutter chat app to see pub/sub messaging in action.
+Note: It is important to distinguish between pub/sub messages…

 In other articles, we have reviewed multiple techniques for loading data objects from persistent server-side storage.
 There is a list of all articles categorized by topic.
 In this post, we are going to review the API for loading data objects using an SQL query.